prince-hope1975/reach-lang/docs/src/rsh/errors/index.md

 This error indicates that there was an error while parsing or compiling contract code for `{!rsh} ContractCode`.

+## {#RE0138} RE0138

+This error indicates that too many arguments are used for an API or a View when using the Ethereum connector.

 ## {#REP0000} REP0000

 This error indicates that the body of a `{!rsh} while` loop does not make a publication before the `{!rsh} continue`